Grid Trading Strategy

 If price breaks above the grid, all sell orders execute and you exit with profit but miss further upside.
 If price breaks below the grid, you accumulate positions at every buy level and hold unrealized losses.
 A stop-loss below the grid floor is essential to limit downside.

-How does Tradewink improve grid trading?
+How does Tradewink help with grid trading?

 Get free alerts for Grid Trading Strategy